 Our club night is Wednesday from 6.30pm until around 8.00pm at the Exeter Harriers Pavilion, Exeter Arena, Summer Lane, Exeter – see the map at the bottom of the page.

 Doors open at 6:30 and there is a briefing at 6:45 before the running groups depart and the track session starts.
-There will always be several members at the door to welcome new members so just turn up and let them know it is your first time.
+A Meet & Greet representative will be at the door to welcome newcomers so just turn up and let them know it is your first time.
 The first session is free!
 The cost of sessions is £2 for members and £4 for non-members.

 As well as many road running groups led by qualified running leaders we also have a seniors and juniors coached track sessions.

-Our Transition Group is designed for runners who want something a bit more challenging than a RunTogether beginners group.
+Our 5 to 10K Progression Group is designed for runners who want something a bit more challenging than a RunTogether beginners group.
 If you can jog or run your way around parkrun (3 miles / 5k) or similar without stopping or walking, you’re fit enough to join this group.
 We offer a 9-week programme starting with “3 miles at the pace of the slowest runner” and building up to running for a full hour.
-The group operates alongside SWRR’s regular Wednesday clubnights – so once you’ve completed the 9-week programme you should be ready to join one of our other, regular groups.
+The group operates alongside SWRR’s regular Wednesday club nights – so once you’ve completed the scheduled programme you should be ready to join one of our other, regular groups.

 The Junior Groups are usually coached within the Athletic Stadium and take part in all forms of track and field disciplines.